 When Counterpart launched its first episode two full months before we’d get to see the second, it seemed a fresh and original concept.
 A gripping idea of an alternate universe accessible only from a subterranean door under a grey, Kafka-esque Berlin government building.

 Justin Mark’s pilot hit the necessary beats very well.
 I felt genuine shock as J.K.
 Simmons’ Howard Silk met his counterpart from the other world.
-I empathised with him when visiting his wife’s hospital bedside and I dodged bullets when Baldwin tried to kill her.
+I empathised with him when visiting his wife’s hospital bedside, and I physically dodged the bullets when Baldwin tried to kill her.

 Episode two was an exciting, emotional rollercoaster which concentrated on aforementioned beautiful, leather-clad assassin Baldwin and her even more beautiful violin-playing counterpart from our world, both played by Sara Serraiocco.

 As promising as the set-up premise was, as we followed J.K.
-Simmons between the two mirror universes, the show became more and more confusing.
-During episode three, I realised that I was only still watching because Simmon’s acting clout (and the clever direction and editing) as he switched between the two versions of Howard Silk.
+Simmons between the two mirror universes, Counterpart became more and more confusing.
+At one point during episode three, I realised that I was only still watching due to Simmon’s acting clout (and the stylish direction and intelligent editing) as he switched between the two versions of Howard Silk.

-Then, I realised why the show just wasn’t working for me.
-Aside from people being more prone to disease (an afterthought, only introduced in episode three), there was no difference between the two interdimensional locations.
+Then the reason I was so confused and slightly bored struck me.
+Aside from the mirror world’s citizens being more prone to disease (an afterthought, somewhat lazily only introduced in episode three), there was no difference between the two inter-dimensional locations.

-Instead of the New Berlin / Old Berlin imagery suggested by the promo posters, both worlds were as flat, grey and moribund as each other.
-Yes, the cityscape was slightly different in one universe – there’s a telecom tower way off in the distance is omnipresent and a couple of modern CGI buildings punctuate the mirror world’s skyline but that’s not nearly enough difference.
+Instead of the New Berlin / Old Berlin imagery suggested by these two promo posters, both worlds were as flat, grey and moribund as each other.
+Yes, the cityscape was slightly different watching one universe – the telecom tower way off in the distance is omnipresent and a couple of modern CGI buildings punctuate the mirror world’s skyline but that’s not nearly enough difference.
 An audience shouldn’t be asking “hang on, which universe are we in right now?”

 Worse still, the self-same mistake has been made with the characters.
-I’m not even sure how many characters from both worlds we met – not just because their personalities were so similar in each world, but because different actors looked the same.
+I’m not even sure how many characters from both worlds we’ve been introduced to – not just because they looked and dressed the same in each world, but because their personalities are EXACTLY THE SAME in both worlds.
 Just as the Berlin skies are perma-grey, every mid-thirties male character in Counterpart has the same brown hair and wears the same suits, leading my puzzled internal monologue to ask “Is that the same dude as before?”
 Surely each character needs to have “diverged” (just like Howard did) to become a different, diametrically opposed personality.
 Isn’t that the point?

 It’s basic visual storytelling.
-Get that wrong and I’m not interested no matter how fresh your idea is.
+Get that wrong and you’ll lose your audience’s interest… no matter how fresh your idea is.

-Counterpart continues on Starz and will produce a second season regardless of what I say!
+Counterpart continues on Starz and will produce an equally confusing second season.